Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

 To change the years, the user can  press the left and right arrow keys.
-You don't have to think about that distinction with arrow keys,since they both output the same value for e.key and e.code ("ArrowLeft", "ArrowRight) across all keyboards.
+You don't have to think about that distinction with arrow keys, since they both output the same value for e.key and e.code ("ArrowLeft", "ArrowRight) across all keyboards.
 To change the months, the user can press the keys in the number row.
 It doesn't matter what value they return are as long as they're in the number row.

 &nbsp;